captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Anybody?
 ---
-I.
+I wish I was married because then.
 ---
-I wish I was married
+None of this would be an issue.
 ---
-because then.
+If I were you, and you’d asked me I.
 ---
-None of this would.
+I probably wouldn’t wanna do it either so.
 ---
-Be an issue.
+There you go.
 ---
-If I were you
+I'm a shitty friend too.
 ---
-and you’d asked me I.
----
-I probably wouldn’t wanna
----
-do it either so.
----
----
 ## PETER:
-I’ll help you both
+Well, that's not remotely true.
 ---
-with whatever you need.
----
+template: overlap
 ## LISSETTE:
-Just find me an awesome apartment.
----
+Let's just drop it?

 ## PETER:
-I am so on it.
+Of course, yes, drop it.
 ---
 ## LISSETTE:
-Thanks.
-Thanks.
+I actually have.
 ---
-## LISSETTE:
-I.  Um.
+There, uh
 ---
-I.
+I have something else that I need help with
 ---
-I have.
+and so if you wanna redeem yourself here's your chance
 ---
-Something else I.
----
-Need help with.
----
 ## PETER:
 Anything.
 ---
 ## LISSETTE:
-Don’t you wanna.
+Don’t you wanna know what it is first
 ---
-Know what it is first?
+before you committ with such enthusiasm?
 ---
 ## PETER:
 Nope there is nothing you could ask me that I wouldn’t do.
 ---
 ## LISSETTE:
-Dude you just bailed on
+Dude you just bailed on being my caregiver.
 ---
-being my caregiver.
----
 ## PETER:
-Fuck I know
+Fuck I know.
----
 I’m sorry
 ---
-I’m so.
----
 ## LISSETTE:
-Relax I’m.
+Relax I’m fucking with you.
 ---
-Fucking with you.
----
 Kind of.
 ---
-So…
+Okay.
 ---
-I…
+So I need you to pause.
 ---
-I need you to pause.
----
 Whatever impulse you have about.
 ---
-What I’m about to say and.
+What I’m about to say and just
 ---
-Reserve any judgment and just.
+Reserve any judgment and just listen.
 ---
-Listen.
----
 ## PETER:
 OK...
 ---
 ## LISSETTE:
-I.
----
-Have a lot of.
+So, I have a lot of decisions.
----
-Decisions.
----
-To make.
+to make.
 ---
 About my life.
 ---